Skip to main content

 Standard accounts eliminate commissions but widen spreads to approximately 0.8–1.2 pips.
 For most active traders, the raw account with commission works out cheaper overall.

-Our testing methodology is transparent and repeatable.
-For every broker:
+Our methodology is transparent and repeatable.
+For every broker we assess:

-No broker on this list scored below 80/100 in our composite ranking.
-We update these rankings quarterly.
+No broker on this list scored below 80/100 in our composite ranking, which draws on published disclosures and named third-party data.
+We update these rankings periodically.

 FAQ